Barbarella (film): Plot

 Barbarella leaves the planet and crashes into a labyrinth inhabited by outcasts exiled from Sogo.
 She is found by Pygar, a blind angel who has lost the will to fly.
 Pygar introduces her to Professor Ping, who offers to repair her ship.
 Pygar flies Barbarella to Sogo, a den of violence and debauchery, after she restores his will to fly by having sex with him.
 Pygar and Barbarella are captured by Sogo's Black Queen and her concierge.
 The concierge describes the Mathmos: living energy in liquid form, powered by evil thoughts and used as an energy source in Sogo, which sits atop it.
 Pygar endures a mock crucifixion and Barbarella is placed in a cage, where hundreds of birds prepare to attack her.
 She is rescued by Dildano, leader of the local underground, who joins in her pursuit of Durand.
 Dildano gives her an invisible key to the Black Queen's chamber of dreams, where she sleeps.

 After returning to Sogo, Barbarella is promptly recaptured by the concierge.
-He places her in the "Exsexsive Machine" which induces fatal sexual pleasure.
+He places her in the "Excessive Machine" which induces fatal sexual pleasure.
 She outlasts the machine and makes it go haywire.
 The concierge, shocked at its destruction, reveals himself as Durand Durand.
-Barbarella is surprised since he is only 25 years old but has aged tremendously—a side-effect of the Mathmos.
+Barbarella is surprised since he is only 25 years old but has aged tremendously—a side effect of the Mathmos.
 Durand wants to overthrow the Black Queen and become Sogo's new leader, which requires using his positronic ray and gaining access to the Queen's chamber of dreams.
 Durand takes Barbarella to the chamber and locks her inside with the invisible key.
 She sees the Queen, who warns that if two people are in the chamber, the Mathmos will devour them.
 Durand seizes control of Sogo as Dildano and his rebels begin their attack on the city.
 The Black Queen retaliates by releasing the Mathmos to destroy Sogo.
-Because of Barbarella's innocence, the Mathmos forms a protective bubble around her and the Black Queen and safely expels them.
+Because of Barbarella's innocence, the Mathmos form a protective bubble around her and the Black Queen and safely expels them.
 They find Pygar, who clutches them in his arms and flies off.
 When Barbarella asks Pygar why he saved a tyrant, he tells her that an angel has no memory of the past.